Jayuya, Puerto Rico: Agriculture

 Jayuya's economy has always depended greatly on agriculture.
 Products like coffee, tomato, and other vegetables are produced and distributed in the region.
 Livestock is another part of the city's economy.

 Industry

 In the middle of the 20th century, several manufacturing industries established in Jayuya, aiming to revitalize the economy as well as provide work for the residents.
 Some of the companies currently in the city are Baxter Healthcare and Abbott Laboratories.
 A bridge used by these companies for the delivery of their materials to their plants was destroyed by Hurricane Maria.
 Work was set to begin on the bridge in 2019.

 Government

 Like all municipalities in Puerto Rico, Jayuya is administered by a mayor.
 The current mayor is Jorge González Otero, from the Popular Democratic Party (PPD).
-González was elected at the 1996 general election.
+González was first elected at the 1996 general election.

-The city belongs to the Puerto Rico Senatorial district V, which is represented by two senators.
-In 2012, Ramón Ruiz and Martín Vargas Morales, from the Popular Democratic Party, were elected as district senators.
+The city belongs to the Puerto Rico Senatorial district III, which is represented by two Senators.
+In 2024, Brenda Pérez Soto and Gabriel González were elected as District Senators.